atreyasha/spp-explainability/docs/develop.md

             explain important features -\> this table can then be compared directly with new SoPa++ features

+        6.  mention how or why SoPa falls into RNN and CNN categories

-        6.  mention early on that quantized NNs are useful for low-precision computing, but we use it for other reasons later on
+        7.  mention early on that quantized NNs are useful for low-precision computing, but we use it for other reasons later on